-Democrats need to pick up 24 seats to retake the majority from Republicans, who've had control of the House since 2011.
+Democrats need to pick up 24 House seats to retake the majority from Republicans, who've had control of the House since 2011.

-Republican leadership has acknowledged the issue.
+Republican leadership has acknowledged it has a problem.

 "We've got to find better ways to empower people where they feel like this is worth their time," Rep. Pete Sessions of Texas, a former two-term National Republican Congressional Committee chair who met with several members to discuss retirements, told the National Journal

 But more retirements came shortly after -- and then more after that.